hu4132231/api-testing-practice/test-cases/list-users.md

 - No server error (5xx) occurs

 **Notes**
-- This scenario is validated by modifying the query parameter in an existing Postman request.
+- This scenario is covered by a dedicated Postman request (TC-LU-002) to ensure repeatability and easier collection runs.
-- No separate request is created to avoid duplication.

 ---